Parentheses – Punctuation Rules & Examples

 Parantheses-Definition

-brackets – In a Nutshell
+Parentheses – In a Nutshell

-brackets are punctuation marks that enclose additional information in a sentence (for example like this).
+Parentheses are punctuation marks that enclose additional information in a sentence (for example like this).

-Definition: brackets
+Definition: Parentheses

-brackets are curved punctuation marks used to enclose additional information in writing.
+Parentheses are curved punctuation marks used to enclose additional information in writing.
 Their primary purpose is to allow the writer an opportunity to add text or comments that may serve to clarify or illustrate what they’ve written.
 These punctuation marks also create room for digressions or afterthoughts in writing.

 Utilise the final format revision for a flawless end product